xbeat/Machine-Learning/README.md

 Regression Decision Trees are a powerful machine learning technique used for predicting continuous numerical values.
 They combine the simplicity of decision trees with the ability to handle regression tasks, making them versatile for various real-world applications.

+## Contrastive Learning with Python

+Introduction to Contrastive Learning

+Contrastive Learning is a machine learning technique that aims to learn representations by comparing similar and dissimilar samples.
+It's particularly useful in self-supervised learning scenarios where labeled data is scarce.
+This approach encourages the model to bring similar samples closer in the embedding space while pushing dissimilar samples apart.

 ## Pros and Cons of Gradient Boosting in Python

 Introduction to Gradient Boosting